"MUSIC IS THE FOOD FOR THE EAR AND SOUL" -sb

 Present and continuing client constituents of Steven B. include Martell Hennessy, Benson & Hedges, WHUR 96.3, BET, B Smith's Restaurants, Smithsonian Institution, The Henley Park Hotel, Washington DC Arts Commission, Washington DC Very Special Arts, the Japanese-American Society of Washington DC, Washington DC Nursing Association, CNN, Ford Motors Minority Dealership Association, Inner Caucus, Congressional Black Caucus, 100 Black Men of America, National Council of Negro Women, Alpha Kappa Alpha Sorority, AFRAM and the DC Green Festival.

-Currently and for the past 13 years now Steven B. has been working and rendering his sweet saxophone sound and vocal talents in the music ensemble of the legendary vocalist Jean Carne.
+Currently and for the past 15 plus years now Steven B. has been working and rendering his sweet saxophone sound and vocal talents in the music ensemble of the legendary vocalist Jean Carne.

 Besides all of the sideman accolades noted, Steven B. also leads and fronts his own group under the moniker "Steven B. & Friends".
 This group consists of some of the finest and most talented musicians in the Washington-Maryland-Virginia metro area.